Jean De Bie

 Jean Baptiste De Bie (9 May 1892 - 30 April 1961) was a Belgian association football player.
 He played as a goalkeeper.

-During his career he played mostly for Royal Racing Club de Bruxelles.
-He won the gold medal at the 1920 Summer Olympics playing for Belgium national football team and, at 38 years of age, he was selected in the Belgian squad for the 1930 FIFA World Cup, although he never played a match at the tournament.
+During his career, he played mostly for Royal Racing Club de Bruxelles.
+He won the gold medal at the 1920 Summer Olympics playing for Belgium national football team and, at 38 years of age, he was selected in the Belgian squad for the 1930 FIFA World Cup.
+However, he never played a match at the tournament.
 No other player who has participated in a FIFA World Cup was born earlier than him.